Blackrock (film): Casting

 Sandy George from Australian Screen Online said that Vidler's long career as an actor helped him "draw the terrific performances" from the film's young actors.
 17-year-old Laurence Breuls was literally the first person to audition for the role of Jared.
 Hundred of others auditioned though Breuls remained the favourite choice.
 Vidler chose Simon Lyndon, who played the role of Jared in the original stage production of Blackrock, for the role of Ricko, stating that Lyndon had the looks, charisma, and complexity to play the role.
 Rebecca Smart, who also portrayed Cherie in the original stage production, was the only person to reprise their role from the play.
-Blackrock is often considered to be Heath Ledger's debut film, but he had an uncredited minor role in the 1991 film Clowning Around.
+Blackrock is often considered to be Heath Ledger's debut film, but he had an uncredited minor role in the 1991 TV film Clowning Around.
 While Ledger's role in Blackrock is small, it is credited with garnering him attention in Australia, leading to more prominent acting roles.
 15-year-old Bojana Novakovic was given the role of Tracy partly because she was a competitive gymnast and was considered mentally and physically strong enough to film the rape scene.
 Vidler discussed the role with her parents before filming commenced, who despite initial reservations, eventually gave permission for her to film the scene.
 Novakovic said the experience was traumatic and she began to tremble uncontrollably once the shoot ended, though recovered shortly afterwards, concluding, "In a way, I feel lucky to have had such a role at the beginning of my career.
 I don't think I'll ever be scared by an emotional scene again."
 The boys involved in the scene showed up at her door the following day and gave her a bunch of flowers and a T-shirt that said "shit happens".
 Vidler said he found the performance so powerful that when he first watched the rushes of the scene alone, he burst into tears.